 The Fire Management Program at Lassen Volcanic National Park is its own division within the park and is supervised by the Fire Management Officer.
-The current Fire Management organization includes nine permanent-full-time or subject-to-furlough employees.
-These include: Fire Management Officer (FMO), Assistant Fire Management Officer-Fuels (AFMO), Fire Program Management Assistant (FPMA), Fire Information Officer (FIO), Engine Captain, Fire Engine Operator (FEO), Fire Cache Manager, Fuels Captain and Fuels Crew Lead.
+The current Fire Management organization includes eight permanent-full-time or subject-to-furlough employees.
+These include: Fire Management Officer (FMO), Assistant Fire Management Officer-Fuels (AFMO), Fire Program Management Assistant (FPMA), Fire Information Officer (FIO), Engine Captain, Fire Engine Operator (FEO), Fuels Captain and Fuels Crew Lead.
 In addition to the permanent staff, the program receives 4 suppression seasonals.
 Three provide staffing for the Park's Type VI engine and a Fire Lookout.
 These positions are funded for 11 pay periods during the fire season.
-The program also receives funding for one Fire Monitor for nine pay periods.
 The ten person Fuels Crew is base funded through WUI funds.

 The Park Superintendent has direct supervision over the Fire Management Officer.
 The FMO is responsible for supervising the AFMO, Fire Program Management Assistant and the Fire Information Officer.
-All other positions are supervised by the AFMO (Fire Captain, Fire Cache Manager and Fuels Captain).
+All other positions are supervised by the AFMO (Fire Captain and Fuels Captain).
 These employees receive all of their funding through PDS and are expected to spend a minimum of 80% of their time working on fire related projects.
 The approved organizational chart is included in Appendix Q.